 Probably the most notable feature of Black Horse is the abundance of some squiggly and intimidating bunkers that dot the course.
 Basically, the more you can avoid them, the more you are going to like your final score.
 They are not to be trifled with, especially as they seem to have a magnet-like effect where your ball is drawn to settle in one of the awkward little “fingers” to force an uncomfortable recovery shot.

 The other thing that you can’t help but notice at Black Horse is just how tough the greens are.
-I’ve heard a lot of people complain that they were a bit too severe with the undulation.
+I’ve heard a lot of people complain that they are a bit too severe with the undulation.
 They are definitely tough, but they didn’t seem as gnarly as I was led to believe.
 Of course, it helped that conditions were soft and damp early in the morning, so the greens would hold approach shots better than when dried out.
 I can imagine they really give you fits when they’re hard to hold because most of the collection areas aren’t that forgiving either.

 As noted, the course was in exceptional condition.
 There are few very minor weak spots here and there, and the rough was a bit inconsistent at times (sometimes really deep and sometimes only pretty deep, but always punishing).
 The tee boxes and bunkers were good.
 The greens were excellent.
 They were firm and fast, yet receptive as I mentioned Like so many courses throughout California, there are some of outer areas where they are obviously just leaving alone to conserve water, but nothing that really affects play.